RIAPS/riaps-pycom/src/riaps/logger/README.md

 ## Platform logging
 ###  Configuration

-Each node specified in `/etc/riaps/riaps-hosts.conf` needs the `socketHandler` to be added the list of `[handlers]` for the `root` logger in the `/etc/riaps/riaps-log.conf` file, and the `args` in the `[handler_socketHandler]` definition needs to be modified to match the IP address of the node running the `riaps_logger`.To be explicit, here is an example of those elements:
+Each node specified in `/etc/riaps/riaps-hosts.conf` needs the `socketHandler` to be added to the list of `[handlers]` for the `root` logger in the `/etc/riaps/riaps-log.conf` file, and the `args` in the `[handler_socketHandler]` definition needs to be modified to match the IP address of the node running the `riaps_logger`.
+To be explicit, here is an example of those elements:

 ```
 [loggers]